shipsaas/ready/README.md

 Starting to build a new freaking SaaS product and deliver great features?

 Allow **ShipSaaS Ready** to become your companion along the way!
-Strong, helpful and reliable companion.
+A strong, helpful and reliable companion.

-It got you covered with almost every generic things, let's build awesome products on top of it.
+It got you covered with almost every generic (and must-have) things, let's build awesome products on top of it.

 Documentation: (coming soon)